RomanFPL/to-do-react-redux/README.md

+# About

+This is a project created as an interview task.
+It was created using React, native bootstrap, and it doesn't contain any relations with DBMS.
+If you want to see this project, click the link:  https://616779308baaa21ddced5409--wizardly-franklin-1628b9.netlify.app/

 # Getting Started with Create React App

-If you want to see view of this project click the link:  https://616779308baaa21ddced5409--wizardly-franklin-1628b9.netlify.app/
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts